-Oklahoma Alyssa’s Law: Equipping Schools With Compliant Solutions
+Alyssa’s Law in West Virginia: Equipping Schools with Compliant Solutions

 Alyssa’s Law in Oklahoma, effective July 1, 2024, requires each school district in the state to implement a mobile panic alert system.